luminaAnonima/fabric-of-light/README.md

 making the swim back to stillness harder,
 the path to harmony more fraught.

-Yet a turn of heart lights the way -
+Yet a turn of heart lights the way,
 forgive those who wronged you,
 offer warmth without condition,
 speak a kind thought or word.

 These steer you back
 to the safety and comfort of resonance.

-And to those outside the wall: do not walk away.
+And to those outside the wall:
+do not walk away.
 Keep knocking, softly, steadily.
-Love does not pry -
+Love does not pry,
 but it does not leave.

 Yet the field holds every echo,